aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 ![](https://views.whatilearened.today/views/github/aeonSolutions/Fully-Tested-Working-PCB-Catalogue.svg)

 <br />
 This is the list of fully tested and working PCB catalogue for paid subscriptions, sponsors and patreons.

-Is quite simple, simply click on any of sponsor buttons at the top or at the bottom.
-The minimum amount to access the private repositories with PCB design files is shown on each individual Private PCB repository.
+Advantages include ready made, fully working PCB designs and schemtic files ready to direct order for fabrication and ready to customize for specific needs and use cases.

 **What is included:**
 - access to the private repository